 Wine has become an integral part of our culture; it helps us cherish our evenings and enjoy our celebrations, but have you ever wondered when wine was invented?
 Wine certainly isn’t a recent invention.
 In fact, it dates back thousands of years.
 Let’s talk about the history of wine, starting from as far back as 5400 BCE.

-The earliest traces of alcohol were found in sixty-million-year-old fossils, which indicate that wine is a lot older than we may have imagined.
+The earliest traces of alcohol have been found in sixty-million-year-old fossils, which indicate that wine is a lot older than we may have imagined.
 However, the date varies slightly, as it’s hard to differentiate between overripe grapes and wine once they have turned into fossils.
 Nevertheless, Haji Firuz tepe, near Zaragoza Mountain, Iran, hosts the oldest wine artifacts that date back to the Neolithic period.
 Carbon dating of these samples showed them to be as old as 5400 BCE.

 The Persian Fable

-According to a Persian anecdote, the prince of Persia decided to leave her princess over her mistake.
+According to a Persian anecdote, the prince of Persia decided to leave his princess over her mistake.
 The divorce was a heartbreak for the princess.
 She decided to take her life by consuming the old, fermented grapes on the table.
 Although the princess failed in her mission, she discovered the now infamous beverage.

-Today’s taste and texture
+Today’s Taste and Texture

-Modern wine best resembles the wines produced in Campania during the 1700s.
+Modern wine most resembles the wines produced in Campania during the 1700s.
 Production methods during the eighteenth century were similar to those followed today, and the fermentation timing was also similar.
 Hence the similarity in overall taste and texture.

 1700s: Winemaking did not begin on a large scale until industrialization took hold in England during the 1700s, when people began using improved techniques including steam distillation and barrel aging (which involved storing wines in barrels).